This Will Make You Never Want to Clean Ear Wax From Your Ears

 Generally, your ears are clean.
 Ear wax helps keep the dust and dirt far from your eardrums, but also gives antibacterial lubrication.
 While eating and chewing the food, the jaw moving is helped by the sediment ear wax.
 Is it a sort of lubricating process (similar to escalator moving) says Dr. Backous.

 The problem happens because we think that we are smarter than our body’s natural system and that all our vents have to be cleaned.
-We seem that we can clean our ear canals from dirt with a small cotton stick, but with that, we actually put the dirt further in the ear.
+We seem that we can clean our ear canals from dirt with a small cotton stick, but with that, we put the dirt further in the ear.

 The imprisoned ear wax becomes the habitat of fungi, bacteria, and viruses accumulating in the external ear, potentially causing ear pain and infections.